PowerDNS/pdns/CODING_GUIDELINES.md

 but the unnamed namespace form is now preferred.

-For the same reason, global variables that are only accessed from a single file should be marked static as well.
+For the same reason, global variables that are only accessed from a single file should be put into an unnamed namespace, or marked static as well.

 ## Variables